Orchestrated objective reduction: Decoherence in living organisms

 In 2000, Max Tegmark claimed that any quantum coherent system in the brain would undergo effective wave function collapse due to environmental interaction long before it could influence neural processes (the "warm, wet and noisy" argument, as it later came to be known).
 He determined the decoherence timescale of microtubule entanglement at brain temperatures to be on the order of femtoseconds, far too brief for neural processing.
 Christof Koch and Klaus Hepp also agreed that quantum coherence does not play, or does not need to play, any major role in neurophysiology.
 Koch and Hepp concluded that "The empirical demonstration of slowly decoherent and controllable quantum bits in neurons connected by electrical or chemical synapses, or the discovery of an efficient quantum algorithm for computations performed by the brain, would do much to bring these speculations from the 'far-out' to the mere 'very unlikely'".

 In response to Tegmark's claims, Hagan, Tuszynski, and Hameroff claimed that he did not address the Orch OR model but instead a model of his own construction.
 This involved superpositions of quanta separated by 24 nm rather than the much smaller separations stipulated for Orch OR.
 As a result, Hameroff's group claimed a decoherence time seven orders of magnitude greater than Tegmark's, although still far below 25ms.
 Hameroff's group also suggested that the Debye layer of counterions could screen thermal fluctuations, and that the surrounding actin gel might enhance the ordering of water, further screening noise.
 They also suggested that incoherent metabolic energy could further order water, and finally that the configuration of the microtubule lattice might be suitable for quantum error correction, a means of resisting quantum decoherence.

 In 2009, Reimers et al. and McKemmish et al. published critical assessments.
 Earlier versions of the theory had required tubulin-electrons to form either Bose–Einsteins or Frohlich condensates, and the Reimers group noted the lack of empirical evidence that such could occur.
 Additionally, they calculated that microtubules could only support weak 8 MHz coherence.
 McKemmish et al. argued that aromatic molecules cannot switch states, because they are delocalized, and that changes in tubulin protein-conformation driven by GTP conversion would result in a prohibitive energy requirement.

 In 2022, a group of Italian physicists conducted several experiments that failed to observe spontaneous radiation emissions predicted by the Diósi–Penrose collapse model, but that "Penrose's original collapse model, unlike Diósi's, did not predict spontaneous radiation, so has not been ruled out."

-Endogenous ferritin quenches microtubule radiance, which may prevent generation of ultraviolet biophotons
+The cellular iron storage protein ferritin quenches microtubule radiance

 While some of the studies mentioned above purport to show superradiance and an influence of anesthetics on decreasing excitation diffusion through microtubules, those studies were performed under artificial conditions that failed to include proteins associated with microtubules like ferritin, which quenches microtubule superradiance.
 Evidence published prior to those studies establishes that ferritin interacts with microtubules in vivo and is essential for microtubule stability and function.
 For instance, those studies overlooked that: